yasmin-gab/signin-form/readme.md

 ![Project Preview](https://github.com/yasmin-gab/signin-form/blob/master/assets/project-preview.png?raw=true)

-This project was carried out during the Frontstart course in order to learn: html and css for forms.
+This SignIn-Form is based on the Frontstart course.

-**Learnings**
+- Use it for personal stuff
-- HTML tags like: form, input, checkbox
+- Use it for commercial stuff
-- CSS: elements positioning using display inline block and position absolute
+- Change it however you like